zackmcnulty/Gene_Regulatory_Network_Game/README.md

 Players will be given a set budget at the beginning of the game ($10,000 to $15,000).
 They will use this money to purchase experiments.
 It is their challenge to use this money wisely to collect the data they require to determine the missing connections in the network.
-Descriptions of the available experiments and their costs are given in the experiments.md file.
+Descriptions of the available experiments and their costs are given in the [experiments.md](experiments.md) file.
 This data will have noise and it will have error, as all experiments do.

+Also provided is a list of [assumptions](assumptions.md) the players can make about the network.
+The goal of the game is to guess which connections are missing as accurately as possible.

 ##### Generating A Model
 In order to generate a model, you will run `GetModel.py`.
 I have created a helper file called `make_model.py` that makes this process easy.
 Open this file (`make_model.py`), and there will be some comments describing some options you have to set certain features of the model.
 When you are satisfied with these, run the script.
 You might have to run it multiple times to generate a model that is sufficiently interesting.